 With a Diploma in Journalism and a National Certificate in Media and Communication, years as a reporter with Fairfax, and roles in resource and community development, he brings a wealth of experience to the Priority Comms team.

 John is an avid photographer, videographer and pop-culture follower.
 He has his finger on the pulse of what’s trending on social media and counts the likes of Hilary Barry and Boh Runga among his followers on Twitter.

-When he’s not coming up with great ideas in the office, he likes whipping up authentic Italian dishes in the kitchen.
+When he’s not coming up with great ideas in the office, he is an avid reader and carpool karaoke enthusiast.
 Having recently shifted back to Christchurch, you're likely to find John out and about on the weekend scoping out the new coffee and brunch spots in town.